anglwngs/anglwngs/README.md

 <p align="Center"> <kbd><img src="https://komarev.com/ghpvc/?username=anglwngs&style=plastic&label=RATINGS&color=fc0fc0&abbreviated=true"></em></b></ins>

 <a href="https://rentry.co/mattengardee"><img src="https://files.catbox.moe/knpda7.gif"></a>
-🠈 read before contacting me.
+🠈 read please

+*"What is your name?"*
+although i am most referred to as lunive, i go by rui too. either way, call me what you see fit.

-hi im lunive/rui, call me any but lunive is most preferred! mettaton and spamton yume, idc for doubles just don't be an ass to me and i dont have to kill you.
+*"Are you ok with doubles of your yume/kin?"* idc for doubles just don't be an ass to me and i dont have to kill you.

+*"Who is prettypearls?"*
+<a href="https://github.com/prettypearls">@prettypearls</a> is little me, please  always interact with extreme caution when i have any outfit on that is linked to the account.

+*"Where can i find you?"*
+you will always find me somewhere in the sth, ut;dr, or near the dgr areas. i am usually with my party most times

 (another thing i forgot to add, although i love hearing drama and such, i do not like being in it. so don't bring me into any of yours! you will be blocked.)